 - All UK staff having direct contact with under-18 year olds will provide references and a police check/DBS.

-- Leaders should be experienced in supervising groups and have received in-house training.
+- We expect leaders to be experienced in supervising groups and to have received in-house training.